rickonz/project-sites/docs/_posts/2020-12-10-spotify-time-series.md

 ![fig16](https://github.com/rickonz/rickonz.github.io/blob/master/project-docs/274-time-series/image/fig16.png?raw=true)

 Moreover, we check that all the ACF and PCF of the residuals of model A are within the confidence interval and can be counted as zeros.
-Fitting residuals to AR(0), we get $\hat{\sigma_z}^2 = 0.0006107$ which means the residuals resemble $WN$.
+Fitting residuals to AR(0), we get $$\hat{\sigma_z}^2 = 0.0006107$$ which means the residuals resemble WN.
 Even though the other aspect of model A are have good behavior, it does not pass the test for normality of residuals.
 Thus, model A is not ideal for forecasting.

 ![fig17](https://github.com/rickonz/rickonz.github.io/blob/master/project-docs/274-time-series/image/fig17.png?raw=true)